MigrateLib: a tool for end-to-end Python library migration: Phase 2: Building

-In the \prepround, \tool first creates a virtual environment for the provided python version using the command \texttt{python -m venv .venv}, and then installs the required libraries using the command \texttt{pip install -r <requirements-file-path>} for each of the requirements file.
+\paragraph*{Task 1: Set up environment} \tool creates a virtual environment for the provided python version using the command \texttt{python -m venv .venv}, and then installs the required libraries using the \texttt{pip install -r <requirements-file-path>} command for each of the requirements file.
 It then installs the target library at the provided version using the \texttt{pip install} command. \tool requires some additional packages, such as \texttt{pytest}, \texttt{pytest-cov}, which it also installs during this step.
+After the installation, \tool derives the source library version by querying the installed package using the \texttt{pip show <source-library-name>} command.

-Once the environment is set up, \tool runs the tests using the command \texttt{python -m pytest} on the project and saves the test report.
+\paragraph*{Task 2: Run tests to get baseline} Once the environment is set up, \tool runs the tests using the command \texttt{python -m pytest} on the project and saves the test report.
 We refer to this version of the test report as \textit{\TestReportPre}, which is used as the baseline for the migration.

-In our preliminary exploration of LLMs (\autoref{ch:llm}), we use \migbench where the files that require migration were already known.
-However, in a real-world scenario for a full project, we do not know which files require migration.
-Therefore, \tool first identifies the files that require migration, and then uses the LLM to migrate these files.

-\paragraph{Identifying files that require migration} \tool migrates one whole file at a time, therefore, it is sufficient to identify which files use the source library, without necessarily identifying the exact source library usage within these files. \tool combines two techniques to identify the files that require migration: it uses static analysis to identify import statements and uses dynamic analysis to generate a run-time-generated call graph of the project using profiling data.

-\textit{Detecting import statements: } If a file in the project imports a library, \tool considers that the file uses the library, and thus require migration.
-In Python, a library may be imported using a name different than the library name.
-For example, the library \textit{PyYAML} can be installed using the command \texttt{pip install pyyaml}, but it has to be imported as \texttt{import yaml}.
-The former, \texttt{pyyaml}, is the library name, and the latter, \texttt{yaml}, is the import name.
-Furthermore, a library can have more than one import names. \tool only takes the source library name as input, therefore, it needs to find the import names of the source library in the project.
-To do this, \tool uses the \textit{Johnnydep} tool \cite{libjohnnydep}, which extracts the import names from the wheel file of the library.

-Next, \tool uses the \texttt{ast} module to parse each Python file in the project and identify the import statements.
-It then compares the imported modules with the import names of the source library to identify the source library usage in the project.

-In the example in \autoref{fig:lib-use-example}, the file \texttt{main.py} directly imports the library \lib{geolib}, thus \tool will identify this file as requiring migration.
-However, the file \texttt{serialize.py} does not import the library, therefore, will not be identified as requiring migration by the static analysis.